Seattle Children’s Kidney Transplant Program

 We Never Forget Our Patients Are Still Kids

 Our goal is for your child to live their best life possible.
-That’s why we provide holistic care, coordinated by your child’s transplant nurse, and including a dietician, pharmacist, social worker and Child Life specialist, among others.
+That’s why we provide holistic care, coordinated by your child’s transplant nurse, and including a dietitian, pharmacist, social worker and Child Life specialist, among others.

 Learn what to expect if your child needs a kidney transplant.